isomerpages/psd-psw/index.md

   - infobar:
       title: Public Service Week
       subtitle: about
-      description: An annual event first held in 2008, it serves to cultivate a deeper appreciation and pride for the work carried out by the Public Service.
+      description: It aims to inspire public officers to live out the core values and ethos of the Public Service and to be ready for the future.
   - infopic:
       title: Theme for 2023
       description: It celebrates how the Public Sector Transformation movement has